 Childhood is the most crucial time when your kid begins to learn and explore their creative abilities.
 As a parent, you need to encourage them to grow in any direction they want without restricting them to societal norms.
-Nurturing and fostering your kid’s innate creativity is the best thing you can do for them.
+Raising creative kids by nurturing and fostering their innate creativity is the best thing you can do for them.

 When you think about what you want your kids to accomplish, what comes to mind?